mbeps/personal-portfolio/public/projects/oauth-nextjs-spring-boot/features.md

 - Secure callback handling and token exchange
 - Error handling for failed authentication attempts

+## Simple Email/Password Authentication
+- Register using email and password
+- Sign in using Email and password
+- Checks correct credentials
+- No ability to reset password or send verification email

 ## JWT Token Management
 Token generation and validation:
 - Dual-token system with access tokens (15 minutes by default) and refresh tokens (7 days by default)